 What is your greatest weakness?
 Talk about a skill you are already developing or have already overcome.
 Remember, a weakness is only a weakness when it isn't recognized.
 Turn a negative into a positive!

-Why should we hire you?
-Explain why the position interests you, what you bring to the role, and offer any insight that shows you understand the uniqueness of the company or industry.
+Why should we choose you over another candidate?
+Explain why the program interests you, and what you can bring to this program that would benefit them.
 Don't compare yourself to other candidates.